Assignments

 • Get at least 25 points from the assignments.

-• Present at least one of your solutions to the lab teacher (in person or an individual online meeting).
+• Present at least one of your solutions to the lab teacher in person at one of the labs.

 The number of points determines the final grade: